miyako/4d-presentation-summit-2023/Go Places with SystemWorkers!/README.md

 ## Examples

 4D is not partculary versitle when it comes to processing proprietary data formats.
 For example, it doesn't have a robust CSV converter.
+On the other hand, there are standard libraries for CSV[^golangcsv] in Go.
+You might want to look for ready-to-go solutions.

 * https://gosamples.dev/csv-to-json/

-## Sidebar: GitHub Copilot and ChatGPT
+## GitHub Copilot and ChatGPT

 The Go programming language has the tendancy to produce formulaic code.
 Add to that the large population of programmers who actively work with the language, it makes an ideal candidate for AI assisted coding.